dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 UPF functionalities are required to be supported in an instance of user plane function of a Network Slice.

+The following provides a breif list of main UPF functionalities.Please refert to section 6.2.3 3GPP TS 23.501 for detailed description of UPF and its functionalities.

 - Anchor point for Intra-/Inter-RAT mobility (when applicable)"
 - Sending and forwarding of one or more end marker to the source NG-RAN node
 - External PDU Session point of interconnect to Data Network.